CopperEgg/up_and_responsetime/README.md

 This utility:

-  - retrieves your detailed CopperEgg RevealUptime historical data for the past n days, where 'n' is 1, 3, 5 or 7.
+  - retrieves your detailed CopperEgg RevealUptime historical data for the past n days, where 'n' is 1 through 7.

   - formats the data and saves it as an Office Open XML Spreadsheet (.xlsx)